DevThant/yelpcamp/README.md

 4. Brief example of getting lat + long from geocoding.
     - forwardgeocode has many params but the query and limits are necessary(Look up the doc.)
     - We need to send the data for mapbox to geocode
-    - Coordinates(lat, long) are located inside the body > features[0] still an array even tho we only give 1 to limit, > geometry > coordiantes.
+    - Coordinates(lat, long) are located inside the geometry.

 controllers/campgrounds.js